ROBERT SNITKO

 “Robert Snitko offers us a wonderful pastoral call for unity, understanding, and the witness to reconciliation promised in Jesus Christ.
 With a sharp mind and a pastor’s heart Snitko draws us all back to the Apostle’s Creed and the centrality of Christ for a unity that can actually witness to the depths of God’s love in our pluralistic age.
 This book is timely, engaging, and insightful.”

-Andrew Root on God is Not
+Andrew Root on God is Not Black-and-White

 “I thought by now that I’d be wiser, steadier, and better.
 Instead, I still require heaps of grace.
 A Love We Don’t Deserve assures us that ‘God is interested in brokenness,’ and beckons us to rest in God’s grace through a thoughtful study of Psalm 32.
 We’ll never grasp the depth of God’s grace, but every step leads to new beauties.
 Please take this step.”